Mississauga Traffic Tickets | Brampton Traffic Tickets | Toronto Traffic Tickets

 I heard that Police officers are always believed in court.
 How can I convince the Court to believe me instead?

-Q. I received a traffic ticket but missed my court date and got convicted in my absence.
+Q. I received a traffic ticket but missed my court date and was convicted in my absence.
 Can anything be done?

 Q. I received a traffic ticket and had a trial.
-I got convicted but disagree with the decision.
+I was convicted but disagree with the decision.
 Can I appeal my traffic ticket?

 Yes, you can appeal traffic ticket conviction.
 It is important to keep in mind that traffic ticket appeal process is different from trial and is time sensitive.
-Consult with traffic ticket professional at Traffic Law Paralegal Services to discuss your appeal.
+Consult with traffic ticket professional at Traffic Law Paralegal Services to discuss appealing your traffic ticket conviction.